Long-Term Disability (LTD) Claims for Physicians

 Why Is It Important to Read and Understand My Long-Term Disability Policy?

 Although you may hope that you will never need to use it, you should proactively read your long-term disability insurance policy before you need to file a claim.
 This will allow you to evaluate the coverage that will be available to you in the event you do become disabled, as well as purchase additional coverage if necessary.
-Unfortunately, there are many claimants who do not read their long-term disability policies proactively, and then, when they need it most, are surprised to learn that they have a much lower level of protection than anticipated.

 Definitions of Disability in Long-Term Disability Policies for Physicians

 One of the most important pieces of information that your long-term disability policy contains is the definition of disability.
-The definition of disability tells you the level of functional impairment you must meet in order to qualify for long-term disability benefits.
-In doing so, it helps you identify what level of protection your policy provides, as well as what evidence you will need to submit in support of your claim.
-When filing a long-term disability claim, you need to explain why you meet the applicable definition of disability and provide supporting evidence, including medical records, reports from your physicians, and statements from family, friends, or co-workers.
+The definition of disability tells you the level of functional impairment you must meet to qualify for long-term disability benefits.
+In doing so, it helps you identify what level of protection your policy provides and what evidence you will need to submit in support of your claim.

 There are two definitions of disability that you will typically find in most long-term disability policies, although the specific wording can vary: the “own occupation” definition of disability and the “any occupation” definition.
 Some long-term disability policies, especially employer-provided group policies, transition from the “own occupation” definition of disability to the “any occupation” definition after the claimant receives a certain number of monthly benefits over a period of time.
-However, many long-term disability policies that specifically cover physicians require the claimant to meet only the “own occupation” definition of disability for the entire benefit period.

 What Issues Might I Face as Someone Who Worked as a Physician and Now Needs to File a Disability Claim?